Coop-de-gra/SLAM-Project/MATLAB (& Simulink)/Sandbox/Logs@Collision_Warning_Using_2-D_Lidar.md

 OKAY so, I ran an easier location to verify, like the flat wall at (50, 10) and this is the output:<p>
 <img width="508" alt="image" src="https://github.com/user-attachments/assets/670f8fd1-9eba-4190-836c-4e5fcfe5f839" /><p>
 and this means that its looking to the East but on the map its plotting it to the South<p>
+which also means! that the earlier scan is correct<p>
+I just had to clue that the look reach was that far<p>

 ---